marshallracer/osu-wine-install-script/README.md

 # osu-wine-install-script

-An osu-wine installer, forked from mrniceguy127's installer.
+An osu-wine installer, forked from mrniceguy127's (old) installer.
 This one basically just goes through the steps listed [here](https://osu.ppy.sh/community/forums/topics/367783) with the exception of the optional Japanese fonts fix.

 # Important Notice on custom install locations
 Stop changing the path by hand in the script you dinguses, there's info on how to set a custom path: